slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *"At high tide the fish eats ants; at low tide the ants eat fish."
 -- Proverb*

-> *"You don't do well by trying to be right; it is impossible for humans.
-You do well by figuring out when you're wrong faster than others do."
+> *"You don’t do well by trying to be right; it is impossible for humans.
+You do well by figuring out when you’re wrong faster than others do."
 -- Nassim Taleb*

 > *"Be the change you want to see in the world."